SWI-Prolog/rclswi/README.md

 >   - The publish/subscribe API
 >   - The logging API.
 >   - The services API (client and service).
->   - A large part of the parameter API
+>   - The parameter API (declare, get/set, publish and services)
 >   - Most of the low-level action API and work on a more high
 >     level API for action clients.
 >